mhorpheus/test/DFIR-Resilient.md

 Once IRIS has been engaged for Incident Response services regardless of the method we are engaged, a Resilient IR engagement ticket needs to be created or updated.

 The following documentation is a guideline for IRIS consultants for the IRIS Incident Response Resilient ticketing process and is a living document.
-If there is something you want to see documented here or explained with further detail please contact Matthew DeFir (matthew.defir@ibm.com)
+If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/Home.md)).

 ## Resilient
 Resilient is the application IRIS uses for client tracking and engagement ticketing.
 For general usage and intructions please see the overall Resilient instructions [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/IRIS-Resilient).